-3.3 WORKMANSHIP, INSTALLATION AND PROTECTION
+3.3 WORKMANSHIP AND PROTECTION

 - A. Installations must be performed by Certified Elevator Mechanics and Apprentices to best possible industry standards.
 Details of the installation must be mechanically and electrically correct.
 Materials and equipment must be new and without imperfections. - B. Recesses, cutouts, slots, holes, patching, grouting, refinishing to accommodate installation of equipment must be included in the Contractor's work.
-All new holes in concrete must be core drilled.

-- C. Structural members must not be cut or altered.
+All new holes in concrete must be core drilled. - C. Structural members must not be cut or altered.
 Work in place that is damaged or defaced must be restored equal to original new condition. - D. Finished work must be straight, plumb, level and square with smooth surfaces and lines.
 All machinery and equipment must be protected against dirt, water, or mechanical injury.
-At completion, all work must be thoroughly cleaned and delivered in perfect unblemished condition. - E. Sleeves for conduit and other small holes must project 51 mm (2 in.) above concrete slabs. - F. Hoist cables that are exposed to accidental contact in the machine room and pit must be completely enclosed with 16-gauge sheet metal or expanded metal guards. - G. Exposed gears, sprockets and sheaves must be guarded from accidental contact.
+At completion, all work must be thoroughly cleaned and delivered in perfect unblemished condition.

+- E. Sleeves for conduit and other small holes must project 51 mm (2 in.) above concrete slabs. - F. Exposed gears, sprockets and sheaves must be guarded from accidental contact.